• Skip to primary navigation

 Ingredients for nut free granola bars in various bowls are on a wood tabletop.
 Black and white labels have been added to name each ingredient.

 • Oatmeal: Quick oats, instant oats, or old fashioned oats are all perfect in this recipe.
 If you need to make them gluten free, make sure your oats are certified gluten free.
-My favorite are the old fashioned gluten free oats from Bob’s Red Mill!
+My favorite are the old fashioned gluten free oats from Zego Oats or the gluten free Rolled Oats from Trader Joe’s.

 • Crispy Rice Cereal: This wasn’t in my original recipe but wow do I love adding these now!
 They add a crispy crunch without compromising on the chewy granola bar texture.